Carlton2001/DCS-Random-Weather/README.md

 Weather data from https://fr.weatherspark.com/

-Works for Caucasus and PersianGulf only
+*Works for Caucasus and PersianGulf only
-Configure the .json for your own needs
+*Configure the .json file for your own needs
+*Add a file Discord.api with your Discord WebHook url in the same directory

+**Usage**

-Usage : DCS-Random-Weather.ps1 -MizPath "Complete Path to the .miz file" [-Discord to send meteo Reports to Discord]
+& DCS-Random-Weather.ps1 -MizPath "Complete Path of your .miz file" [-Discord]